-It follows that expats can choose to ship by sea, by air or by land.
-There are plenty of service providers who can help to ship goods from door-to-door, or who can simply rather take responsibility for part of the process.
+Expats can therefore choose to ship by sea, by air or by land.
+There are plenty of service providers who can help to ship goods door to door, or who can take responsibility for just part of the process.

 Despite the apparent ease of sending goods abroad, expats should note that shipping is usually expensive.
 It’s often the case that one can purchase new or used household goods upon arrival for less, or can simply find furnished accommodation.

 Those committed to keeping their furniture should pay attention to a few key points if planning to ship to France.
 First, expats should seek at least three quotes from shipping service providers, and make sure that their chosen provider ticks all the boxes.

 Common services to look for in a shipper